auth0/connect-google-jwt/README.md

 The signature is validated with the certs from https://www.googleapis.com/oauth2/v1/certs as stated in Google Docs [Validating an ID Token](https://developers.google.com/accounts/docs/OAuth2Login#validatinganidtoken).
 These certs are downloaded when your application starts and every 24hs.

+If you want to validate JWT's from other sources (not google) use [express-jwt](http://github.com/auth0/express-jwt).

 ## Install

 ~~~